 The options for high speed or broadband Internet in rural areas are severely limited.
-You may be able to get fixed wireless where the signal is transferred using radio waves from a transmitter/receiver on a local tower or as shown in this video you can get a dish installed to connect to a satellite in outer space.
+You may be able to get fixed wireless where the signal is transferred using radio waves from a transmitter/receiver on a local tower or as shown in this video you can get a dish installed to connect to satellite internet in outer space.

 Bragg Creek is about 50 km west of Calgary, in the foothills of the Rocky Mountains – in the forest.
 About ½ km west of my house is Kananaskis a vast natural area.
 I like to say that I live at the end of civilization.
 Most of the time this is great, but when I want to jump on the Internet, it’s a big problem.
 The local cable companies won’t install high speed cable to the sparsely populated area beyond the hamlet.
 Davinci, the fixed wireless Internet Services Provider offers a very good service, if you can get it.
 That is, if it isn’t blocked by hills and trees.
 If you can’t you only have one choice, wireless satellite service.